Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Linear Block Codes and Zero-Undetected-Error Decoding

 for some $p\in[0,1]$.
 For this specific channel, let us choose the function $\calT(y,x)$ as

 It is straightforward to check that $\calT(y,x)$ satisfies both requirements, which implies that the erasure channel is symmetric according to Definition \ref{Def_channel_symmetry}.

-Various message independence properties have been previously proved; for non-binary linear block codes with maximum-likelihood decoding \cite{hof2009performance}, and for non-binary linear block codes with generalized (erasure/list) decoding \cite{hof2010performance}.
-The following result ensures independence of the conditional erasure probability on the transmitted codeword for all memoryless symmetric channels.
-The proof of the following result appears in Appendix \ref{Appendix_Message_independence}.
+Various message independence properties have been proved for non-binary linear block codes: with maximum-likelihood decoding in \cite{hof2009performance}, and with generalized (erasure/list) decoding in \cite{hof2010performance}.
+The following result establishes that the conditional erasure probability is independent of the transmitted codeword for all memoryless symmetric channels; the proof appears in Appendix \ref{Appendix_Message_independence}.

 \begin{proposition} Let $\calC$ be a linear block code used for transmission over a memoryless and symmetric channel according to Definition \ref{Def_channel_symmetry}.
 Then, the block erasure probability, under the zero-undetected-error decoding rule in Definition \ref{ZUE_decoding}, is independent of the transmitted codeword. \end{proposition}